DRIVEN BASE

 2017 Recipient of Company of Brilliance Award from Aichi Prefecture

-2018 Recipient of the Ministry of Health, Labour and Welfare's “Excellent Equal Opportunity / Work and Family-Life Balance Companies” award in the Family Friendly Company category.
+2018 Recipient of the Ministry of Health, Labor and Welfare's “Excellent Equal Opportunity / Work and Family-Life Balance Companies” award in the Family Friendly Company category.

-Received the Ministry of Health, Labour and Welfare’s Award for Excellence
+Received the Ministry of Health, Labor and Welfare’s Award for Excellence

 2019 Winner of the 8th Japan HR Challenge Award Incentive Prize